 We have a general ban on some chemical substances that have been proven to be a great hazard for either the environment or humans and which are not easy to manage well in production.
 The ban includes all fluorochemicals, biocides, and flame retardants.
 To identify and prevent other hazardous chemicals from being used in our production, we acknowledge the ZDHC Manufacturing Restricted Substances List (ZDHC MRSL) as a global industry standard which we encourage our suppliers to adopt.

-We have developed chemical restrictions that all manufacturers must follow.
+We also have implemented chemical restrictions for products through our Restricted Substances List (RSL) that all manufacturers must follow.
 The restrictions are regularly updated and are followed up through a comprehensive testing program.
 Tests are carried out during production to ensure that the products do not contain harmful chemicals.
 Read more about product safety related to chemicals on our 'products & Materials'page.

 Microplastics that are separated from products made of plastic material are a challenge we share with several industries.
 Microplastics come from disposable plastic, car tires, synthetic clothing and more.